Advice below was written well before the 1999 dot com bust.

 Reflection seismology is strongly infused with computation.
 That suggests that maybe you would rather have an exciting career in computers.
 You might choose a career in computers becauseThere are many good opportunities because the computer world is always changing, and that puts young people on an even footing with older people.

 During my life, computers were always undergoing revolutionary change.
 When I was a sophomore I studied vacuum tubes.
 As a senior, I studied transistors, and wondered if I would ever understand them as well as I understood vacuum tubes.
 Before long, transistors were superceded by integrated circuits.
-When I arrived at Stanford I realized that much of Stanford's EE faculty was out of date because their field had changed so fast.
+When I arrived at Stanford I realized that much of Stanford's Electrical Engineering (EE) faculty was out of date because their field had changed so fast.
 Students in EE were well advised to get an MS and then leave, because industry moved so rapidly ahead of the PhD programs, many of which were hidebound with their professors.
 Then computer science split from EE.
 I was astonished to become the owner of a Fortran compiler (previously the University had only one) and to acquire the obligation of maintaining an operating system.
 Then followed a long succession of languages.

 I was at the cutting edge of interactive graphics programming with Sunview.
 In a few short years, Sunview was dead; everyone needed to learn Xwindow.
-Now we should learn TCL/TK or Open GL or Java.
+Now that's disappearing.
+Now we should learn TCL/TK, Open GL or Java.
 I learned text processing in troff.
 Then everyone at universities switched to tex, (I am typing this in raw html) and soon it will be something new, probably MathML.
 (To say nothing of people urging us to learn MSWord, Frame, ....)
 To maintain my sanity with reproducibility of computational research results I first learned make, then I had to convert to cake, then gmake.
-[Five years later I hear we'll be switching to Phython and SCONES.]
+[Five years later I hear we'll be switching to Python and SCONES.]
 One language that I learned for administrative tasks is AWK.
 It has served me well, but to any younger person, I would say, ``Learn PERL instead.''
 [Five years later, now it is Python instead.]
 I have become reasonably expert in C and Fortran77 but wish I knew better Fortran90, and sometimes I dream about C++ and Java.
 Besides all these languages, some colleagues urge us to work instead in Mathematica or Matlab, and they may turn out to be correct.
+(Oops!
+Now it's Python.)
 Such a buzz of languages!
 Would you like to learn to speak Chinese and Russian too?
 It is already too late.
 You should have begun in your childhood.

 So to anyone who thinks that computers are a good career choice because young people are on an equal footing with older people, I need only to ask,Are you planning to stay young forever?